Calculus 3

 Office Hours

-Office hours for Spring 2023 are by appointment: email me and we will find a time for us to meet.
+Office hours are by appointment: email me and we will find a time for us to meet.
 I will be glad to answer all of your questions about the course material, go over some problems together with you, check your assignment work, review together for an exam, or discuss any course content you may have questions about.

 Textbook